 'Too Obnoxious' To Be Stopped By The Virus: People React To Trump's Coronavirus Test

 Americans woke up to the news on Friday that President Trump and his wife, Melania, had both tested positive for the coronavirus.
-And like so many issues, the reactions often fell along political lines.
+And like with so many issues, the reactions often fell along political lines.

 For some supporters of former Vice President Joe Biden, the news was a reminder of the gravity of the virus.
 One of them, Monica Scott, said she woke up her husband to tell him the news.
 She was having breakfast Friday morning with a friend at a coffee shop in Virginia Beach, Va.

-"I think we are both hoping, 'Hey, at the very least this might make someone who hasn't taken this seriously take it seriously,' " the 32-year-old said.
+"I think we are both hoping, 'Hey, at the very least, this might make someone who hasn't taken this seriously take it seriously,' " the 32-year-old said.

 Outside the shop, Inger Goss, a 56-year-old contract sanitation worker, was hauling away recycling bins.
 She said she distrusts anything coming from the White House and wondered what to make of the news with the election just weeks away.